4erf/simple-model-validator/README.md

 model.validate(data)
 ```

-It will return the final object or throw an error.
+It will return the final object or throw an error instead.